ballerina-attic/docs-ballerina-vscode-extension/en/docs/notebooks.md

 # Notebooks

-Ballerina notebooks can be created in VS Code using the `.balnotebook` extension for filename.
+Ballerina notebooks can be created in the VS Code editor using the `.balnotebook` extension for filenames.
 Markdown and Ballerina code snippets are supported by Ballerina notebook cells.

 !!!
 Info
     Make sure your VS Code version is `1.67.0` or higher when using Ballerina notebooks.